-One of the earliest proposals for immediate recovery techniques use MPLS with the Resource Reservation Protocol-Traffic Engineering (RSVP-TE) [30] extension to reroute the traffic along a precomputed alternate path.
+One of the earliest proposals for immediate recovery techniques use MPLS with the Resource Reservation Protocol-Traffic Engineering (RSVP-TE) [32] extension to reroute the traffic along a precomputed alternate path.
 Although this provides a standardized and broadly implemented fast protection scheme, there are many operators that have not deployed MPLS at all, or not using RSVP-TE for distributing label information.
-The only viable option in such cases is IPFRR.
-A similar approach uses stateful packet forwarding, meaning that whenever a packet is received on an unusual incoming port the node's internal state and the outgoing link are changed [31].
-This method offers high resiliency, at the price of modifying packet headers and expecting operators to carry out a complete software upgrade at the data plane level.
+In addition, RSVP-TE does not bring along a simplified solution as the operator has to explicitly define each LSPs and links to protect.
+This usually requires either to develop the own set of scripts, or to purchase expensive commercial software tools.
+Besides, MPLS FRR needs additional signaling that may consume valuable bandwidth and processing capacity [33].

 Instead, to be able to recover within hundreds of milliseconds in native IP networks, the networking community turned to the IPFRR framework.
 There is a colorful spectrum of approaches that intend to give more and more efficient propositions for achieving perfect protection, but the majority of them require non-standard IP level functionality or additional management burden, which prevents them to become a real offer for network operators.
-One example is interface-based forwarding [12] that breaks the traditional IP forwarding principle where the next-hop is solely defined by the destination address.
+One example is interfacebased forwarding [14] that breaks the traditional IP forwarding principle where the next-hop is solely defined by the destination address.
 Instead, based on the interface on which the packet arrives, the router can decide if there is a fault in the network and it can find an alternate next-hop to the destination.
-However, the proposed implementation of FIFR requires an additional forwarding table, together with a so-called backwarding table, for each router interface, which poses a substantial resource burden on routers with many interfaces per line card.
-This concept was further improved in [32], which simplifies FIFR so that no additional forwarding table is needed; in turn the router must tediously check if the packet is arrived from a link opposite with the primary next hop during forwarding.
-Unfortunately the current devices do not support changing IP's destination-based forwarding [33]-[35] or introducing some forms of signaling to indicate that a packet is on a detour.
-What is worse, they do not support outof-band failure signaling either [36], or use invaluable extra bits in the IP header [37], or adding special information to it for in-band signaling [15].
+However, the proposed implementation of FIFR requires an additional forwarding table, together with a 1252 so-called backwarding table, for each router interface, which poses a substantial resource burden on routers with many interfaces per line card.
+This concept was further improved in [34], which simplifies FIFR so that no additional forwarding table is needed; in turn the router must tediously check if the packet is arrived from a link opposite with the primary next hop during forwarding.
+Unfortunately the current legacy IP devices do not support changing IP's destination-based forwarding [35]-[37] or introducing some forms of signaling to indicate that a packet is on a detour.
+What is worse, they do not support out-of-band failure signaling either [38], or use invaluable extra bits in the IP header [39], or adding special information to it for in-band signaling [17].
+Nevertheless, with the spread of SDN/openflow devices this might change in the future.

-Other proposals use tunneling to route around the failed component [11], [16], [17], [38].
-However, these require the ncapsulatation of the re-routed packets using an additional IP header, which may lead to hard-to-debug MTU issues.
-The Failure-carrying Packets (FCP [39]) method also uses the packet header to carry information about the failing links that the packet has hit along it's way to the router; correspondingly, FCP can protect against multiple simultaneous failures.
-Nevertheless, the computational overhead that is required to process the incoming link set and the necessity of an update protocol to maintain routers' consistent view of the network may become significant deployment narriers in the long term.
+Other proposals use tunneling to route around the failed component [13], [18], [19], [40].
+However, these require the encapsulation of the re-routed packets using an additional IP header, which may lead to hard-to-debug MTU issues.
+The Failure-carrying Packets (FCP [41]) method also uses the packet header to carry information about the failing links that the packet has hit along it's way to the router; correspondingly, FCP can protect against multiple simultaneous failures.
+Nevertheless, the computational overhead that is required to process the incoming link set and the necessity of an update protocol to maintain routers' consistent view of the network may become significant deployment barriers in the long term.